 When it comes to the telehealth services market, our experts predict that the industry has reached a tipping point.
 Increasing consumer demand, technological advancements, and innovative research activities have reached a stage where the law of accelerating returns states that “technological advances will be exponential rather than linear.”
-Which basically means that with technology becoming increasingly effective, greater resources will have to be dedicated to furthering its reach and impact.
+This basically means that with technology becoming increasingly effective, greater resources will have to be dedicated to furthering its reach and impact.

 The article below scans the category for telehealth services in its entirety to help healthcare companies understand and stay abreast of the latest news, innovations, and market developments.